Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: RL with non-ergodic dynamics

 One possibility for coping with non-ergodic dynamics is finding a suitable transformation.
-For the coin toss game, where the dynamics are relatively straightforward, and the outcomes are fully known, we can analytically identify an appropriate transformation: the logarithm~\cite[Appendix]{hulme2023reply}.
+For the coin toss game, where the dynamics are relatively straightforward and the outcomes are fully known, we can analytically identify an appropriate transformation: the logarithm.
+While \cite{hulme2023reply} provide the technical explanation for why the logarithm is an appropriate transform for the coin-toss game, we here give an intuitive explanation.
+The dynamics of the coin-toss game are exponential, as can, for instance, be seen from \eqref{eqn:exp_val_growth}.
+Through the logarithm, we basically ``linearize'' the return dynamics, thus achieving dynamics of the form of \eqref{eqn:reward_bm}.
 We subsequently train the PPO algorithm once more with the logarithmic transformation.
 Specifically, we redefine the rewards as $\tilde{r}(t_k) \coloneqq \log(R(t_k)) - \log(R(t_{k-1}))$.
 As before, we run 100 experiments for \num{1000} time steps each and show the first ten trajectories in \figref{sfig:rl_coin_toss_log}.
 We see that all agents end up with a significantly higher return than the initial reward.
 A statistical analysis confirms this observation, yielding a median return of \num{5645} and a mean of \num{15883}.
 Both values substantially surpass those obtained by the agents trained with untransformed returns.

-This evaluation underscores that standard RL algorithms may inadvertently learn policies leading to unfavorable outcomes for most agents when dealing with non-ergodic dynamics.
-Furthermore, it demonstrates that an appropriate transformation can mitigate this.